Healthy Snickers Bars – How to make your own Snickers bars, only made with natural, real food ingredients!

-- 2 T. peanut butter I used salted so I didn't add any extra salt
+- 2 Tbsp peanut butter I use salted

 - Mix together the ingredients for the chocolate base until well combined.

-- Pour the mix into a small baking dish (I used 7 x 5 inch Pyrex dish).
+- Pour the mix into a small baking dish (I use a 7 x 5 inch Pyrex dish).

 - Put the dish into the freezer until hard (about 10-15 minutes).